AromatherapyEssential oils for oedema (fluid retention)

 For example, pregnancy, premenstrual tension, allergic reactions, injuries such as sprains and strains, medications, and underlying medical conditions such as heart problems, liver or kidney disease and certain cancers can all cause oedema.
 There is also an increased risk of developing oedema if you have a poor diet, a sedentary (inactive) lifestyle and are overweight.
 Other common causes are heat and standing or sitting in the same position for extended periods of time.

-See also Aromatherapy essential oils for muscular aches & pains
+See also Aromatherapy essential oils for tonsillitis

 As there are many factors that can cause oedema, it is important to see your GP if you believe you are suffering from the condition, as they will be able to diagnose whether there is an underlying cause.